flyteorg/community/GOVERNANCE.md

     <td>
         <p>Set priorities and roadmap for the project</p>
         <p>Mentor new contributors and maintainers</p>
-        <p>Vote on governace, role, RFCs, and other project-wide changes</p>
+        <p>Vote on governance, role, RFCs, and other project-wide changes</p>
     </td>
     <td>
         <p>Must be an existing maintainer</p>